ted-spence-avalara/developer-dot/avatax/errors/DuplicateEntry.md

 ## Summary

-The key already exists.
-The key must be unique.
+The key or name already exists.

 ## Example